eclipse-vertx/vert.x/core_manual_ruby.md

 You'll notice this is very similar to how data from `NetSocket` is read.

 The request object implements the `ReadStream` interface so you can pump the request body to a `WriteStream`.
-See the chapter on streams and pumps for a detailed explanation.

 In many cases, you know the body is not large and you just want to receive it in one go.
 To do this you could do something like the following: